Fix Sweaty Feet: Best UK Socks Tested & Ranked

 Merino wool is a sweaty-feet superstar:

 Merino's unique fibre structure creates tiny air pockets that transport moisture away from skin.
 Your feet stay drier, cooler, and fresher.
+For a full comparison of the UK's best merino options, see our best merino wool socks UK guide.
 For hikers dealing with sweaty feet on trails, our walking socks guide covers the best moisture-wicking options.

 Alpaca Wool